-The application was designed with graphical user interface that allows the user to load fingerprint image or to select a directory containing fingerprint images.
+The application was designed with graphical user interface that allows the user to load fingerprint image and to select path where step images will be stored.
+In case that user does not select output path, given steps will not be saved.